rokie83/flexgrid/README.md

 Run `npm run build` to preview the artifacts in a dist directory.

-## Build for production

-Run `npm run build-prod` to have the artifacts ready to be published to [npm](https://www.npmjs.com/).
-This task will execute `npm run validate` and `npm run build`.

-## Release the artifacts to [npm](https://www.npmjs.com/)
+## Release the artifact to [npm](https://www.npmjs.com/)

-Run `npm run deploy` to patch-increment the version and publish the artifacts to npm without the dist directory.
+Run `npm run patch-release`, `npm run minor-release` or `npm run major-release` to increment the version and publish the artifacts to npm.
+A CHANGELOG will be generated on the fly.

 ## License